-Everest Base Camp Trek is one of the best adventure treks on the foothills of the Highest Mountain on earth.
+Everest Base Camp Trek is one of the best adventure trekking in foothills of the Highest Mountain on earth.
 Following paths full of overwhelming views of Himalayan peaks, glaciers, and scenic Sherpa villages, you move to the base of the world’s highest peak, Mount Everest (8848m).
 Everest Base Camp Trek is packed with twisting tracks, lush pastures, Sherpa bazaars and settlements, Buddhist monasteries, and numerous streams.
-This trek offers you excitement and memories that will last forever.
+EBC trek offers you excitement and memories last forever.

-Everest Base Camp trek starts with a thrilling flight to Lukla.
+Everest Base Camp trek route starts with a thrilling flight to Lukla.
 The landing at the world’s most dangerous airstrip will surely give you the Goosebumps.
-After arrival, follow your skilled guide and trek to Phakding, a Sherpa village located in the Bhote Koshi River gorge.
+After arrival, follow your skilled guide and trek to Phakding, A Sherpa village located in the Bhote Koshi River gorge.
 Your next stop is Namche, and to reach the Sherpa town, you pass the immaculate Bhote Koshi River.
 Walking through the Mani stones and multi-colored strips of prayer flags, you arrive at Namche Bazaar, a significant trade-off post for Sherpas.
-Other villages on the route include Tengboche, Dingboche, and Lobuche among others.
-You will also visit the most sacred Buddhist monastery of Khumbu region, Tengboche Monastery, during this trek.
+Other villages on the EBC trek itinerary include Tengboche, Dingboche, and Lobuche among others.
+You will also visit the most sacred Buddhist monastery of Khumbu region, Tengboche Monastery, during the 14 days EBC trekking.
 The moderate trek becomes worthwhile after a hard climb on the glaciers when you reach Everest Base Camp, which hosts amazing panorama of the entire Khumbu Himalayas.
-The best part of your journey is the climb to Kala Patthar (5550m), from where you can observe the sheer beauty of Everest (8848m) and the surrounding mountains.
-By the finale of the trek, you will have tons of memories, pictures, and experiences that will last till eternity.
+The best part of Everest Base Camp trek is the climb to Kala Patthar (5550m), where you can observe the sheer beauty of Mount Everest (8848m) and the surrounding mountains.
+By the finale of the ebc trek, you will have tons of memories, pictures, and experiences that will last till eternity.

-Himalayan Recreation Treks and Expedition has been striving to be the best travel and Tourism Company in Nepal by focusing primarily on customer satisfaction.
-We value your time and requirements and design our itineraries to accommodate all your travel needs.
+Himalayan Recreation has been striving to be the best trekking and tour Company in Nepal by focusing primarily on customer satisfaction.
+We value travelers time and requirements and design our itineraries to accommodate all your travel needs.
 With our experienced, knowledgeable, and friendly guides, you are bound to have an amazing holiday in Nepal.
-We offer a wide range of tour and trek packages, all kinds of transportation services, and the best available accommodation for all our trips.
+We offer a wide range of tour and trek packages, all kinds of transportation services, and the best available accommodation for all our trips at an affordable cost.

 Welcome to Nepal.
-Our team members will pick you up from the airport and transfer you to the hotel.
-Overnight at the hotel.
+Our team members will pick up you from the airport and transfer you to the hotel.
+Overnight at Hotel.

-While we finish the last minute official procedure with the Nepal government, you will have a leisure day for shopping, visiting the Durbar Squares, Hindu shrines, Buddhist stupas, or just resting at the hotel.
-A favorite location is the Monkey Temple, a Buddhist temple located on a small hill that provides the panoramic view of Kathmandu city.
+While we finish the last-minute official procedure with the Nepal government, you will have a leisure day for shopping, visiting the Durbar Squares, Hindu shrines, Buddhist Stupas, or just resting at the hotel.
+A favorite location is the Monkey Temple, a Buddhist temple located on a small hill that provides a panoramic view of Kathmandu city.
 Or you can join the thousands of Hindus who visit the Pashupatinath temple, one of the most well-known Hindu temples in Nepal and the most renowned Shiva temple in Asia.
-Overnight at the hotel in Kathmandu.
+Overnight at Hotel in Kathmandu.

 The trail leads us to the mountain town of Namche Bazaar via Jorsale and Monjo villages.
-Walk through Sagarmatha National Park and experience the alpine forests and the streams and rivers.
+Walkthrough Sagarmatha National Park and experience the alpine forests and the streams and rivers.
 Namche Bazaar, because of its central location, is the commercial hub of Khumbu region.
 The vista of Thamserku (6608m), Kangtega (6685m), Ama Dablam (6856m) and Everest (8848m) seen from Namche is astonishing.
-Overnight stay at the guesthouse.
+Overnight stay at Guesthouse.